-Chat with your employee and ask for permission to speak to their GP about:
+You may also want to chat with your employee and ask for permission to speak about:

-• whether there will be a full recovery and if they need an amended work routine for a while
+• if they need an amended work routine;

 Return to work interview

-Once your employee feels well enough to return, it is a good idea to invite them to a return to work interview, where you will have a chat with them about how they are feeling and what work they are comfortably able to handle.
+Once your employee feels well enough to return, it is a good idea to invite them to a return to work interview, where you will have a chat with them about how they are feeling and their needs.
 If you create a list of questions that you ask each member of your team when they come back after an absence, you can help keep it standardised.